How to Get Equity Out of Your Home Without Refinancing

 - Home equity investments provide a lump sum with no monthly payments or interest but require sharing future home value gains when you sell.

-Yes, you can take equity out of your home without refinancing, and there are several ways to do so.
+Yes — and there are several ways to do so.

-| Feature | Cash-Out Refinance | HELOC (Home Equity Line of Credit) | Home Equity Loan | Home Equity Investment (HEI) | Reverse Mortgage |
+| Feature | Cash-Out Refinance | HELOC | Home Equity Loan | Home Equity Investment (HEI) | Reverse Mortgage |

-| Payment Structure | New mortgage payment | Interest-only during draw period, then amortized | Fixed monthly payments | No monthly payments | No payments while living in home |
+| Payment Structure | New mortgage payment | No payments while living in the home | Fixed monthly payments | No monthly payments | No payments while living in home |

 | Interest Rates | Fixed or variable | Variable (often) | Fixed (usually) | N/A | Fixed or variable |

-| Interest Rate Comparison | Can be the lowest, especially in low rate environment | Typically higher than mortgage rates | Higher than first mortgage, but lower than unsecured loans | No interest rate | Usually higher than conventional mortgage rates |
+| Rate Comparison | Can be the lowest, especially in a low-rate environment | Typically higher than mortgage rates | Higher than first mortgage, but lower than unsecured loans | No interest rate | Usually higher than conventional mortgage rates |

-| Loan Term | 15–30 years, usually | 10-year draw + 10–20-year repayment | 5–30 years | Typically 10–30 years or upon sale | Due upon sale, move-out, or death |
+| Loan Term | 15–30 years | 10-year draw + 10–20-year repayment | 5–30 years | Typically 10–30 years or upon sale | Due upon sale, move-out, or death |

 | Funds Received | Lump sum at closing | Withdraw as needed | Lump sum | Lump sum | Lump sum, monthly, or line of credit |

-| Upfront Costs | 2–5% of loan amount | Often lower, may include annual fees | Moderate closing costs (1–5%) | May include service or origination fees | High – usually 2–5% of home value |
+| Upfront Costs | 2–5% of the loan amount | Often lower; may include annual fees | Moderate closing costs (1–5%) | May include service or origination fees | High — usually 2–5% of home value |

-| Risk of Foreclosure | Yes | Yes | Yes | No | Yes |
+| Foreclosure Risk | Yes | Yes | Yes | No | Yes |

-| Best For | Lowering rate + getting cash | Ongoing access to cash | One-time major expenses | No payment flexibility + large equity | Seniors needing cash without selling |
+| Best For | Lowering rate + getting cash | Ongoing access to cash | One-time major expenses | No-payment flexibility + large equity | Seniors needing cash without selling |

 Home Equity Line of Credit (HELOC)